Skip to content

 • What is the actual ROI math at today’s numbers?

 Conservative model: 1 Shop-tab visit per active user per month, 10% click into a product, 5% conversion at £85 AOV.
-At today's 64 WAU (~250 MAU equivalent during a season) that is roughly £100/month gross referred to you, below the £150 fee, which is the honest read at today's scale.
+At today's 764 MAU (rolling 30 days, off-season, lifted by the 19-23 May surge) that is roughly £325/month gross referred to you, the honest read at today's scale.
 At 1,000 MAU it is ~£425/month; at 5,000 MAU ~£2,100/month.
 The bet is on September; the symmetric exit clause is how the downside is bounded if it never lands.

 • How are MAU and the dashboard numbers verified?